codeaudit/mpin-demo-java/README.md

 ## Setup

 In order for this demo to work correctly, the M-Pin Core services should be installed on the same machine on which Tomcat and this demo are running.
-Typical M-Pin Core insallation deploys M-Pin Server (sometimes refered as RPS) and a demo Relying Party Application (RPA), implemented in Python.
+Typical M-Pin Core installation deploys M-Pin Server (sometimes referred as RPS) and a demo Relying Party Application (RPA), implemented in Python.
 The M-Pin Server should and listens only to the loopback interface - 127.0.0.1:8011.
 The RPA is the service that is open to external connections and it proxies requests to the RPS, or makes "internal" requests to the private RPS API.
-In order to run M-Pin Core without the included Pyhton Demo, the following command should be executed:
+In order to run M-Pin Core without the included Python Demo, the following command should be executed:
 ```
 > cd <mpin-core-install-folder>
 > sudo ./mpin stop all